Kannagi/Higueul/README.md

 Higueul is a low-level programming language

 It has a syntax inspired by C and assembler.
-But don't think of it exactly as a C-like, but as a macro-assembler-like.
+But don't think of it exactly as a C-like, It seems to be a bit C-like, but it has specificities, and can in some ways be close to a very advanced macro assembler.

-There is no "stable" version yet, the language is currently being tested.

 Wiki: https://github.com/Kannagi/Higueul/wiki